nuthrash/Minax/MinaxWebTranslator/Readme.md

 The rules of Translator selection are very simple:
 1. Select the engine which is familiar with source language
    - The Google Translate come from America, it is more familiar with English.
-   - The Excite Transltor come from Japan, it is more familiar with Japanese.
+   - The Excite Translator come from Japan, it is more familiar with Japanese.
    - The Baidu Translator come from China, it is more familiar with Chinese.
 2. Select the engine which is familiar with target language
    - By 1., we understand and select a engine which is familiar with source language